Chunking

-Chunking is a technique to optimize for SEO and GEO ?
+Is Chunking a technique to optimize SEO and GEO ?

 Résumer l'article avec votre l'IA de choix